 This sprouted lentil salad with farro and raw vegetables is an easy, fast and surprisingly filling vegetarian weeknight dinner.
-Jump to recipe »

 Earlier this week, Cameron was feeding Asher (our 9 month old) his dinner.
 It was one of those pureed baby food pouches (don’t judge) and it was a combination of something like chickpeas, kale, and millet.
 Cam read the label out loud and say something along the lines of “this sounds gross”.
 Then he gave a spoonful to the baby who, I kid you not, ate it greedily and promptly declared “yum!”.
 We laughed our butts off.
 That’s my baby boy.

 This exchange perfectly mirrors Cameron’s response in similar situations.
 Clearly we are omnivores and we love our chicken and steak, so when I present him with a dinner like, say, this sprouted lentil salad with farro, I tend to get a lot of trash talk in return.
 But almost every time, he comes back with a “yum!” and I get validated.
 Why?
 Because vegetables are delicious.
+Throw in some sprouted lentils?
+Even better.

 As I mentioned on Monday, salads are one of my favorite ways to use sprouted lentils.
-They make a terrific plant-based protein base for a simple meal that comes together fast.
+They make a terrific plant-based protein base for a simple recipe that comes together fast.
 And fast is essential when you have a busy schedule and a newly crawling nine month-old on your hands.

 Sprouted Lentil Salad with Farro Recipe Notes